walterfreeman/phy211/staff-manual.md

 ### Health and Safety

+#### Sick time; COVID vaccinations

+Coaches earn one hour of sick time for every thirty hours worked.
+This means that, for every thirty hours you work, you may miss one hour of work due to illness and still get paid for it.

+Note:

+* time spent getting a COVID vaccine, traveling to a vaccination site, or recuperating from its effects counts -- if you have to miss a shift because you are getting your COVID vaccine, claim it as sick time!
+* mental illness, or things necessary for your mental wellbeing, count

 #### COVID safety protocols

-Everyone should wear a mask when inside the Physics Building, except if they are alone in a room or in a room with people they live with.
+Everyone should wear a mask when in the halls of the Physics Building, or are in a room with people other than family and housemates.

 When working with students in person, everyone should stay 2m away from others except when necessary to see things they have written.
 It is permissible to briefly get closer to someone in order to collaborate.